Alias: Why Gantt Charts Don't Work

 Such a forced work plan can over-constrain an immature Development Team that is not a perfectly Cross-Functional Team.
 For example, if there are few database people on the Development Team and if the top PBIs are database-intensive, and if the Development Team is practicing One-Piece Continuous Flow, then this keeps the team from making progress on PBIs that better fit the available skill set.
 On the other hand, the Developers may discover new opportunities to invest in learning and working outside their primary skill set, which in the long term will increase multi-skilling team agility if they adjust the work plan in that direction.

 The Development Team forecasts delivery of the entire Sprint Backlog to the Product Owner.
 The Sprint Backlog often represents a unit of market delivery; that is, at the level of the market campaigns, the Product Owner should be able to treat the entire contents of the Sprint Backlog as a minimal marketable feature: a Product Increment.
-The Product Owner has a reasonable right to develop soft marketing plans on the basis of the Development Team’s forecast.
-It dis-incents the Developers if the Product Owner asks them to attack the most important work items first, while they are instead striving to complete everything.
+The Product Owner has a reasonable right to rely on the Development Team’s forecast to drive soft marketing plans.
+It disincentives the Developers if the Product Owner asks them to attack the most important work items first, while they are instead striving to complete everything.
 Sometimes the Development Team fails to deliver the entire Sprint Backlog as a natural consequence of emergent requirements.
 The Team may be able to learn from an incomplete delivery, but it’s unwise to externally impose even the best-intentioned work ordering constraints if they sacrifice the self-organization that optimizes the chance of delivering the best long-term value.Therefore: